13 Podzols

 Podzols are acidic soils with low base saturation.
-Podzols have an horizon of accumulation of aluminium occurring as complexes with organic matter and/or as short-range-order minerals (typically with silicon as allophane/ imogolite).
-Iron (typically as ferrihydrite) may or may not be accumulated with aluminium.
-This horizon is usually associated with an overlying eluvial horizon indicating translocation.
-The eluvial horizon may be missing as a result of erosion, ploughing or bioturbation or it may be masked by organic matter.
+Podzol Soils have a horizon of aluminium accumulation occurring as complexes with organic matter and/or as nanocrystalline minerals including allophane (with some imogolite) that result from the translocation of silicon as well as aluminium in solution as proto-imogolite.
+Iron (typically as ferrihydrite) may or may not accumulate with aluminium and silicon.
+This podzolic-B horizon is usually associated with an overlying eluvial horizon indicating translocation.
+The podzolic-B horizon can develop into a placic horizon or ortstein-pan if cementation occurs.
+The eluvial horizon may be missing due to erosion, ploughing, or bioturbation, or it may be masked by organic matter.

-Podzols correspond to the podzols and some podzolised yellow-brown earths of the NZ Genetic Soil Classification.
+Podzols correspond to the podzols and some podzolised yellow-brown earths of the New Zealand Genetic Soil Classification.
 They mostly correspond with the Spodosols of Soil Taxonomy.

-Podzols occur in areas of high precipitation and are usually associated with forest species which produce an acid litter.
-They are most common in Northland, the West Coast of the South Island, and the high country of the North and South Islands.
+Podzols occur in areas of high precipitation and are usually associated with forest species which produce an acidic litter.
+They are most common in Northland, the West Coast of the South Island, Stewart Island and generally at higher elevations.

 1. Secondary oxides strongly differentiated between horizons.
 In A and E horizons, sand and silt grains are uncoated.
 In B horizons they are coated, and in some soils cemented, by short-range-order minerals and/or organic matter.

 2. Low base saturation.
-Base saturations are very low and the soils are extremely acid in A and E horizons.
+Base saturations are very low, and the soils are extremely acidic, in A and E horizons.
 KCl-extractable-aluminium levels are high, and aluminium in soil solution may be toxic to some plants.

 3. Parent materials.
-The soils are derived predominantly from felsic rocks such as granite, greywacke, schist or rhyolite.
+The soils occur mainly in materials from felsic rocks such as granite, greywacke, schist or rhyolite, and derivatives including loess and tephra deposits.

 4. Mineralogically differentiated.
 Mica-smectite or smectite often occur in A and E horizons, and hydroxy-coated or interlayered minerals or allophane often occur in the B horizon.
 In some Northland soils, silica is dominant in B horizons.
 Podzols cover a wide range of mineralogy classes.

 5. Limited rooting depth.
-The rooting depth is limited for many introduced plants by low pH or aluminium toxicity, or by pans which often cause problems of wetness.
+The rooting depth is limited for many introduced plants by low pH or aluminium toxicity, or by pans which often impede drainage.

 6. Low biological activity.
 Low levels of faunal activity occur with a low rate of mineralisation.
 Carbon/nitrogen ratios are very high.
 The accumulation of weakly decomposed humus and minimal incorporation of humus into the upper mineral soil results in a mor-like humus form.

 7. Mor-forming vegetation.
-The soils have been associated with vegetation producing an acid litter of low nutrient content.
+The soils have been associated with vegetation producing an acid litter of low nutrient content (mainly Agathis australis, Nothofagaceae, Podocarpaceae).

 8. Infertile.
 The soils have very low natural fertility with high nitrogen, phosphorus, potassium and lime requirements.

 9. Wet climate.
-The soils occur mainly in areas with a precipitation of 1400 mm or more and unless sandy, are likely to have a soil water surplus for a considerable part of the year.
+The soils occur mainly in areas with an average annual precipitation of 1400 mm or more and, unless sandy, are likely to have a soil water surplus for a considerable part of the year.

 Code Group Subgroup Example Series